-19. Allowances
+22. Allowances

-- (a) The following allowances do not apply to employees classified at Registered Nurse levels 4 or 5. - (b) The allowance rates set out in Table 2 will apply from the first full pay period on or after approval by Fair Work Commission and then on 1 July each year of the Agreement.

-- 19.1 Clothing and Equipment (Excluding Nursing Classifications) - (a) Employees required by the employer to wear uniforms will be supplied with an adequate number of uniforms appropriate to the occupation free of cost to employees.
+- (a) The following allowances do not apply to employees classified at Registered Nurse levels 4 or 5. - (b) The allowance rates set out in Table 2 will apply from the first full pay period on or after the date specified in Table 2 of the Agreement. - 22.1 Clothing and Equipment (Excluding Nursing Classifications) - (a) Employees required by the employer to wear uniforms will be supplied with an adequate number of uniforms appropriate to the occupation free of cost to employees.
 Such items are to remain the property of the employer and be laundered and maintained by such employer free of cost to the employee. - (b) Instead of the provision of such uniforms, the employer may, by agreement with the employee, pay such employee a uniform allowance at the rate set out in item 1 of Table 2.
-This rate is expressed as per shift or part thereof, or as a weekly rate - an employee is to be paid whichever is the lesser amount.

-Where an employee's uniforms are not laundered by or at the expense of the employer, the employee will be paid a laundry allowance at the rate set out in item 2 of Table 2.
-This allowance is also expressed as a payment per shift of part thereof of as a weekly payment - an employee is to be paid whichever is the lesser amount.

-- (c) The uniform allowance, but not the laundry allowance, will be paid during all absences on paid leave, except absences on long service leave and absence on personal/carer's leave beyond 21 days.
-Where, prior to the taking of leave, an employee was paid a uniform allowance other than at the weekly rate, the rate to be paid during absence on leave will be the average of the allowance paid during the four weeks immediately preceding the taking of leave. - (d) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by an employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer. - 19.2 Clothing and Equipment (Nursing Classifications only) - (a) Employees required by the employer to wear uniforms will be supplied with an adequate number of uniforms, shoes, a cardigan or jacket, socks and stockings appropriate to the occupation free of cost to employees.
-Such items are to remain the property of the employer and be laundered and maintained by such employer free of cost to the employee. - (b) Instead of the provision of such uniforms, the employer may, by agreement with the employee, pay such employee a uniform allowance at the rate set out in item 3 - uniforms of Table 2 per week.
+This rate is expressed as per shift or part thereof, or as a weekly rate an employee is to be paid whichever is the lesser amount. - Where an employee's uniforms are not laundered by or at the expense of the employer, the employee will be paid a laundry allowance at the rate set out in item 2 of Table 2.
+This allowance is also expressed as a payment per shift of part thereof of as a weekly payment an employee is to be paid whichever is the lesser amount. - (c) The uniform allowance, but not the laundry allowance, will be paid during all absences on paid leave, except absences on long service leave and absence on personal/carer's leave beyond 21 days.
+Where, prior to the taking of leave, an employee was paid a uniform allowance other than at the weekly rate, the rate to be paid during absence on leave will be the average of the allowance paid during the four weeks immediately preceding the taking of leave. - (d) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by an employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer. - 22.2 Clothing and Equipment (Nursing Classifications only)